How to Respond to a Job Offer Email: Templates to Accept, Decline, or Negotiate Professionally

 This job offer acceptance email works great if you have found a dream job.
 If you still have concerns or would like to negotiate better terms, you'll find example letters below.

 Here's the most realistic scenario: you are enthusiastic about the company and role and want to end your job hunt.
 Yet, you are not ready to respond yes or no immediately.
 Maybe, you are waiting for a response or offer from the other company.
-Maybe, you are not quite happy with the base salary or terms.
-Or maybe, you need more time to carefully review the opportunity.
+Or maybe, you are not quite happy with the base salary or benefits and want to carefully review everything.

 Dear Oliver,